Iraj Raminfar

-Iraj Raminfar (b.
-1949; ایرج رامین فر), also spelled Iradj Raminfar, is an Iranian art director, production designer and costume designer.
+Iraj Raminfar (ایرج رامینفر, also spelled Iradj Raminfar; born 1949) is an Iranian art director, production designer and costume designer.
 He graduated in art directing from FDA and studied architecture in France.
 He began working in cinema with Stranger and Fog (1975).
 As one of the most prominent art directors, he has published a book (Film Design) based on his experiences.

 Awards

-Raminfar received the prize for Killing Mad Dogs (2001), Persian Prince(M. Noorizad) 2005, When We Are All Asleep(B. Bayzai) 2009, The Crime(M. Kimiai) 2011, from Fajr International Film Festival.
+Raminfar received the prize for Killing Mad Dogs (2001), Persian Prince(M. Noorizad) 2005, When We Are All Asleep(B. Bayzai) 2009, and The Crime(M. Kimiai) 2011, from Fajr International Film Festival.